Summation by parts methods for the spherical harmonic decomposition of the wave equation in arbitrary dimensions: Continuum equations and their discretization

 or

-Any of these guarantee that a discrete energy exists that is positive definite and non-increasing.
-Hence the numerical scheme is stable.
-(A continuum energy exists and implies well-posedness also for the more general class of boundary conditions $\rho\pi+\sigma\psi+\mu\rho'+\nu(\psi'+p\psi/r)=0$, but we have not been able to find an equivalent discrete energy.)
+Appendix~\ref{appendix:BCderivslwave} shows that these make a modified energy nonincreasing.
+Hence the wave equation with any of these boundary conditions is well-posed.
+A continuum energy exists and implies well-posedness also for the more general class of boundary conditions